The International Steam Pages

 Lebanon Index

-No real steam here, but Thomas Kautzor has told me of this interesting site covering the railways on the country which contains (recent) pictures of steam survivors - http://almashriq.hiof.no/lebanon/300/380/385/railways/index.html (17th December 2009).
+No real steam here, but Thomas Kautzor has told me of this interesting site covering the railways in the country which contains (recent) pictures of steam survivors - http://almashriq.hiof.no/lebanon/300/380/385/railways/index.html (17th December 2009), link dead by May 2023.

 Nepal Index

-Ashok Sharma confirms (5th January 2004) that Avonside 7 at Janakpur is a runner and available for charter.
-If you need more information you can contact him on mail@realindiajourneys.com.
+Ashok Sharma confirmed (5th January 2004) that Hunslet 7 at Janakpur is a runner and available for charter.
 Alexandre Gillieron's small group took this up and enjoyed a day and a half here in November 2006.
 Read the report (4th December 2006).
 He (as did Jan Willem van Dorp almost simultaneously) confirms there is no possibility of any return to steam on service trains.
 However, a tour group in March 2008 tried to charter a special with the locomotive but found it impossible to get the railway to confirm that it could be turned out in timely fashion.
 It must be doubtful whether they still posses the capability to carry out steam repairs, by all accounts they have enough difficulty keeping both their active diesels running (30th March 2008).

 Previously, the first news I had for a long time came from Peter Grace (10th November 2003): "I visited Janakpur only last month.
 By the engine shed in Janakpur was an Avonside 0-6-2T.
 It was not working but was ready to do so.
 Of the four diesel locomotives on the line, two are in pieces, and the other two are pretty sick.
 They need to have at least two engines to operate all the trains daily.
 The Avonside is there in the event one of the diesels drops its bundle, then I am sure it will be pressed into service.
 Further down the line at the old workshops were 11 other engines.
 5 have been cannibalised.
 But 6 are basically all together.
 One or two were missing some bits, but I was told these were all in the sheds and would be returned to the locos soon.
 There really was only minor rust damage in the coal bins, although I don't know the condition of the boilers.
 Included in this lot were the two Garratts from the old Amlekghani line, south of Kathmandu.
 A project has arisen to move these steam locos, some cars and the workshop equipment to the Kathmandu Valley to build a tourist railway with World Bank assistance.
 We will see how this goes.
 With this plan they are basically off the market.
 Although I don't know who has the final say, it has been reported to me the King does not want the locos, as part of Nepal's heritage, to leave the country."